-The financial adviser is supposed to be an influencer…our purpose is to influence others to make better decisions than they would otherwise have made.
+The financial adviser is supposed to be an influencer…our role is to influence others to make better decisions than they would otherwise have made.

 In order to become a more effective adviser the ongoing development of the skills that are required to deliver influential advice should be deliberately developed.
 But what are the essential skills that lead to influence for an adviser in today’s world of fast-moving, mobile-search-driven, value-conscious consumers?